 Last update - May 16th 2014

-The list below gives the total Vitamin D content in the 11 items from the general description 'carrots'.These 11 types of carrots range from Carrots, canned, no salt added, drained solids through to Carrots, raw and are ranked by the content or amount per 100g.
+The list below gives the total Vitamin D content in the 11 items from the general description 'carrots'.These 11 types of carrots range from Carrots, canned, no salt added, solids and liquids through to Carrots, canned, regular pack, drained solids and are ranked by the content or amount per 100g.

-Using the list below for the 11 different carrots nutrition entries in our database, the highest amount of Vitamin D is found in Carrots, canned, no salt added, drained solids which contains 0 IU of Vitamin D per 100g.
-The lowest amount of Vitamin D is in Carrots, raw which in 100g contains 0 IU of Vitamin D.
+Using the list below for the 11 different carrots nutrition entries in our database, the highest amount of Vitamin D is found in Carrots, canned, no salt added, solids and liquids which contains 0 IU of Vitamin D per 100g.
+The lowest amount of Vitamin D is in Carrots, canned, regular pack, drained solids which in 100g contains 0 IU of Vitamin D.

-The median value of Vitamin D is found in Carrots, frozen, cooked, boiled, drained, with salt which in 100g contains 0 IU of Vitamin D. The average amount of Vitamin D contained in 100g of carrots, based on the list below is 0.00 IU of Vitamin D.
+The median value of Vitamin D is found in Carrots, baby, raw which in 100g contains 0 IU of Vitamin D. The average amount of Vitamin D contained in 100g of carrots, based on the list below is 0.00 IU of Vitamin D.

 Carrots Content Summary

-From the Vitamin D content in carrots list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin D. Each carrots item can be scaled by different amounts to adjust the amounts of Vitamin D so that it is not just, for example, the values in 100g of Carrots, canned, no salt added, drained solids.
+From the Vitamin D content in carrots list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin D. Each carrots item can be scaled by different amounts to adjust the amounts of Vitamin D so that it is not just, for example, the values in 100g of Carrots, canned, no salt added, solids and liquids.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin D. Again you can find a full nutrition breakdown for all foods containing vitamin-d which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin D.